What does Dr. Wetherby do?

 Gifted and high achieving children:

-Sometimes, parents want to map their their gifted child’s strengths and weaknesses.
+Sometimes, parents want to map their gifted child’s strengths and weaknesses.
 No matter the situation, the goal is to help every child reach his or her potential.
-Knowing a child’s cognitive strengths and weaknesses from neuropsychological testing can be invaluable.
+Knowing a child’s cognitive strengths and weaknesses from IQ and neuropsychological testing can be invaluable.

 Dr. Wetherby evaluates patients from pre-k through college.